Catalina-Hasnas/Catalina-Hasnas/README.md

 ### 1. Coffee Shop App:

-using C# with .NET on the backend and React on the frontend
+using C# with .NET on the backend and React with Redux on the frontend

 <a href="https://github.com/Catalina-Hasnas/Coffe-Shop-App-Backend" target="_blank">
   <picture>